 If your car is seized under the Police and Criminal Evidence Act 1984 (PACE), it means that it's a vital part of an ongoing investigation of theft or a different crime.
 You can only collect your car once the investigation is over and the police will cover any recovery and storage costs.
 The recovery officer will reach out to you when your car is ready to be picked up.

-If you've received a 3708-notice relating to your car being impounded for suspicion of being driven without a valid driver's licence or insurance, you should reclaim your car within 7 days of receiving the notice.
+If you've received a 3708 notice relating to your car being impounded for suspicion of being driven without a valid driver's licence or insurance, you must reclaim it within 7 days of receiving the notice.

-If you haven't reclaimed your car within 14 days, or haven't followed the right procedure, the pound can either scrape it or sell it off at an auction.
+If you haven't reclaimed your car within 14 days, or haven't followed the right procedure, the pound can either scrap it or sell it off at an auction.

 If your car was impounded for other reasons, then you'll receive a letter informing you about how and when you can collect it.